Owners Capital Definition

 Advantages of the Owner’s Capital

-- #2 – No Interference: When a business has Debt as a major source of funds, the chances of interference by lenders are high.
-This can become a hindrance to the growth of a business.
-While in the case of the owner’s capital, management has sole discretion in deciding whatever is good for the business.
+- #2 - No Interference: When a business has Debt as a major source of funds, the chances of interference by lenders are high.
+It can become a hindrance to the growth of a business.
+While in the case of the owner's capital, management has sole discretion in deciding whatever is good for the business.

-- #3 – No Impact of Interest Rate: If a company is highly dependent on variable rate debt capital, then an increase in interest rate can significantly impact its cash flows, while in the case of the owner’s capital, there is no impact of changes in interest rate.
+- #3 - No Impact of Interest Rate: If a company is highly dependent on variable rate debt capital, an increase in interest rate can significantly impact its cash flows, while in the case of the owner’s capital, there is no impact of changes in interest rate.

-- #4 – Easy Accessibility to Debt Capital When the company has enough owner’s capital, then it is always easy to get additional debt capital as it shows that the company is strong and working independently.
+- #4 - Easy Accessibility to Debt Capital When the company has enough owner’s capital, it is always easy to get additional debt capital as it shows that the company is strong and working independently.

 Disadvantages